google/highwayhash/README.md

 ## Requirements

 SipTreeHash and HighwayTreeHash require an AVX-2-capable CPU (e.g. Haswell).
-ScalarSipHash has no particular CPU requirement.
+SipHash has no particular CPU requirement.

 ## Build instructions